Advertisement

 Did you know?

-In 1968, at the age of 37 years old, Richard was alive when on January 31st, the North Vietnamese launched the Tet Offensive, a turning point in the Vietnam War.
+In 1968, when he was 37 years old, on January 31st, the North Vietnamese launched the Tet Offensive, a turning point in the Vietnam War.
 70,000 North Vietnamese and Viet Cong forces swarmed into South Vietnam.
 The South Vietnamese and US troops held off the offensive but it was such fierce fighting that the U.S. public began to turn against the war.

 ADVERTISEMENT BY ANCESTRY.COM